The multitasking all-rounder that your skin will thank you for

 It communicates with your skin cells to make your skin clearer, healthier, and act younger.

-Addressing a range of skin concerns, it is one of the most stable and active ingredients used in skincare with a neutral pH.
+When targetting skin concerns, it is one of the most stable and active ingredients used in skincare with a neutral pH.

 Our go-to guide provides further insights into this hard-working ingredient and how you can incorporate it into your skincare routine.

 When referring to this essential ingredient’s skin benefits, we talk about a specific form of B3, an amide known as vitamin B3 Niacin, Nicotinamide or Niacinamide.

 It is a crucial water-soluble vitamin that is not synthesised, meaning our bodies don’t produce it independently.
 Therefore, if we want to reap the benefits, it needs to be applied topically or ingested via a supplement.

 It promotes the barrier function

 Vitamin B3 benefits are numerous; it can strengthen your barrier function, the first line of defence against environmental aggressors like UV exposure, pollution, and irritants.